intro-to-git/intro-to-git.github.io/src/content/lessons/git-commands.md

 ## Ignoring files

-There might be files in the working directory that should NOT be part of the project's history e.g. api keys, environment setups.
+There might be files in the working directory that should NOT be part of the project's history.

 Such files can be added to the special `.gitignore` file: